LiZhang2021/Blockchain/DAG-Based Blockchain in Wireless Network/Papers/DAG-Based Blockchain in Wireless Network.md

 ### Transaction Confirmation Delay

-In order to confirm a new transaction, two periods of delay may happens in both queuing in communication network and blockchain weight accumulatingin consensus process.
-Weight
+In order to confirm a new transaction, two periods of delay may happens in both **queuing in communication network** and **blockchain weight accumulating in consensus process**.
+Weight accumulating of a new transaction is composed of two subperiods: **adaptation subperiod** and **linear increasing subperiod**.
+Therefore, transaction confirmation delay consists of the queuing delay(counting  from the time that the transaction arrives into cache to the time that it is broadcast) and the weight accumulating delay(adaptive duration time and linear incrase duration time).
+In this case, we can express the confirmation delay $T_d$ as follows:
+$$T_d = T_q + T_a + T_l.$$
+where $T_q, T_a, T_l$ are transaction queuing delay, cumulative weight adapting delay and cumulative weight linear increasing delay respectively.

 ### Cumulative Weight